Sweet and Lowdown: Reception

 The film received generally positive reviews.
-On Rotten Tomatoes it has 77% rating based on reviews from 61 critics.
+On Rotten Tomatoes it has a 77% rating based on reviews from 61 critics.
 The site's consensus is: "Critics praise Woody Allen's Sweet and Lowdown for its charming, light-hearted comedy and quality acting."
 On Metacritic the film has a score of 70% based on reviews from 30 critics, indicating "generally favorable reviews".